cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 These four abstract log levels occasionally have no direct relationship to concrete log levels in the tools or plugins in the Dogu and must be mapped manually in Dogu development.
 The reason for this is that both the tools and the associated plugins and frameworks have log levels that differ too greatly in quantity and quality.

 The mapping of an abstract log level is thus in the hands of the Dogu development.
-Here one can decide, for example, to map the `TRACE` log level from the software to the `DEBUG` log level of the Dogu.
+Here the developers can decide, for example, to map the `TRACE` log level from the software to the `DEBUG` log level of the Dogu.

 This mapping from abstract to concrete log levels has the advantage of flexibility, e.g. if several configuration files have to be filled with different log levels.